Spring Registration Open!

 Jarret Hartnell

-Create unique comic characters through a series of thumbnail sketches that you develop into final drawings for a comic book or graphic novel.
+Create unique comic characters through a series of thumbnail sketches that you develop into final drawings whether it is a comic, book or graphic novel.
 Develop a personal style that becomes identifiable with you as you hone your drawing and communication skills.
 Use a variety of media including pen and ink, marker, pencil, and water-based colour to complete your comics.

 May 8 - June 26